denisa-ms/adx-analytics-fabric/docs/workshop.md

 <div class="info" data-title="Note">

-> Since we are using SQL serverless, this step is used to "awake" our SQL server
+> Since we are using SQL serverless, this step is used to "wake up" our SQL server
 </div>

 Open Azure Data Studio and connect to our SQL DB.